baumrock/RockSettings/docs/readme.md

 <img src=rocksettings.png class=blur>

+Compared to other modules this module has the benefit that it creates a real page, which means:

+- You can access it via $settings or settings() from everywhere
-- You can upload files
+- You can upload assets like a logo or global images or files
-- You can add/remove/change fields as you want
+- You can add/hide/change all the fields of the settings page as you like
-- Adds $settings API variable and settings() function
-- Adds a settings icon on the right side of your main navbar
+- It adds a settings-icon to the main navbar of the backend
-- Adds redirects feature (create short-links like yourdomain.com/example)
+- It has a redirects feature to create short-links like yourdomain.com/example